bpatch/handwriting-classification-app/README.md

 3. Training many samples for each number (I did about 10 for each number): (i) select what the number is, draw the number, click 'Add data', repeat, then (ii) click 'Save data'.
 4. Run the file 'handwriting_classification.py' to create and train the 3 models (which will be stored in 'forest', 'nb' and the 'cnn' folder.
 5. Find images of wizards on https://www.pngaaa.com/.
-6. Write Dockerfile aqnd requirements.txt
+6. Write Dockerfile and requirements.txt
 7. Start a virtual machine (vm) on digitalocean (may require a vm with 16GB RAM for tensorflow).
 8. Place all files in a folder on the vm.
 9. Build the Docker image by executing "docker build -t  wizards:alpha ."